nicholasjhs/hughsambros/content/blog/kc-introducing-the-kaizen-challenge.md

 January 2018 - Challenge 1: Hockey Challenge

-February 2018 - Challenge 2: Learn How to Cook Pho
+February 2018 - Challenge 2: Do a 2-Minute Rap Freestyle

-March 2018 - Challenge 3: Learn How to Do a Backflip
+March 2018 - Challenge 3: Learn How to Cook Pho

-April 2018 - Challenge 4: Have a 20-Minute Conversation in a New Language
+April 2018 - Challenge 4: Do 40 Straight Pull-Ups

-May 2018 - Challenge 5: Create a Black&White Photography Series
+May 2018 - Challenge 5: Have a 20-Minute Conversation in a New Language

-June 2018 - Challenge 6: Do 40 Straight Pull-Ups
+June 2018 - Challenge 6: Create a Black&White Photography Series

-July 2018 - Challenge 7:  Pass the Lifeguard Test (16 Laps in Under 10 Minutes)
+July 2018 - Challenge 7: Solve a Rubik's Cube in Less Than 1-Minute

 August 2018 - Challenge 8: Complete One V8 Problem in Bouldering

 September 2018 - Challenge 9: Design and Produce a HughSamBros Hoodie

-October 2018 - Challenge 10:  Create a Chatbot
+October 2018 - Challenge 10: Pass the Lifeguard Test (16 Laps in Under 10 Minutes)

-November 2018 - Challenge 11:  Do a 2-Minute Rap Freestyle
+November 2018 - Challenge 11: Successfully Nail a Backflip

-December 2018 - Challenge 12: Solve a Rubik's Cube in Less Than 1-Minute
+December 2018 - Challenge 12: Create a Chatbot